beefyfinance/beefy-docs/developer-documentation/strategy-contract/README.md

 All Beefy strategies rely on a range of dependencies and interfaces which are imported into the strategy contract on deployment.
 The core dependencies, which allow the strategy to inherit a range of functionality are:

-* StratFeeManagerInitializable.sol; and
+* StratFeeManagerInitializable.sol and
-* GasThrottler.sol.
+* GasFeeThrottler.sol

 The key interfaces which allow the strategy to interact with third party contracts are: